RaVeR76/The-Kicks-Fix/bugs.md

 At the end I got there and that's all that matters even if my head was melted but sure ..... everyday is a school day !!!

 * **Verdict**
-I always try my best to solve these issues myself and I generally do but I deffo neeeded help with this one and I'm glad **Tutor Support** was on hand to assist me.
+I always try my best to solve these issues myself and I generally do but I deffo needed help with this one and I'm glad **Tutor Support** was on hand to assist me.
 I couldn't stop querying after I knew how to do it ha ha !